 Remeasurements, comprising of actuarial gains and losses arising from experience adjustments and changes in actuarial assumptions are reflected immediately in the statement of financial position with a charge or credit recognized in other comprehensive income in the period in which they arise.
 Interest is calculated by applying the discount rate at the beginning of the period, taking account of any changes in the defined benefit liability during the period as a result of benefit payments.
-Interest is reported as part of Interest Expense under Other Income (Expenses) in the statement of comprehensive income.
+Interest is reported as part of Salaries, wages and employee benefits under General and Administrative Expenses in the statement of comprehensive income.